brenohildebrand/react-notify/README.md

 ## Usage

 Include the &lt;Notify&gt; component in your app and wrap everything in the &lt;NotifyProvider&gt;.
-Access the notify functions using the &lt;NotifyContext &gt;.
+Access the notify functions using the &lt;NotifyContext&gt;.

 <br/>